balabanmetin/misa/README.md

 #### Input a distance matrix
 The format for distance matrix is a tab delimited csv file with column and row headers.
 Rows should represent query sequences and columns should represent reference sequences.
-You can find an example distance matrix for ten query sequences under [data/dist.mat](data/dist.mat).
+You can find an example reference dataset with backbone phylogenetic tree under [data/backbone.nwk](data/backbone.nwk) and distance matrix for one query mixed sequence under [data/dist.mat](data/dist.mat).
-After cloning and navigating to this repository (cd), you can run MISA on the example distance matrix by running the following command:
+After cloning this repository, you can run MISA on the example distance matrix and backbone tree by running the following command:

 `run_misa.py -d <path_to_this_repo>/data/dist.mat -t <path_to_this_repo>/data/backbone.nwk`

-If you want to install MISA from the github repository, MISA has the following dependencies which can be retrieved from `pip`:

-1. `treeswift`
-2. `numpy`
-3. `scipy`

-To install a dependency, for example `scipy`, run `pip3 install scipy`.

 #### Output
 Output is a jplace file containing placement results for all queries.
 For more information about jplace files, please refer to Matsen et. al. (2012) [https://doi.org/10.1371/journal.pone.0031009](https://doi.org/10.1371/journal.pone.0031009).
 The output file can be specified using `-o` command.
 When output file is not specified, the result will be printed to the standard output.